โ† Back to Vocabulary

 Understanding these differences enriches our communication and deepens our appreciation for the beautiful tapestry that is the Spanish-speaking world.

-Start with one variety of Spanish (usually the one most relevant to your goals), then gradually expose yourself to others.
+Start with one variety of Spanish, then gradually expose yourself to others.

-Watch films and series from different Spanish-speaking countries to train your ear to various accents and expressions.
+Watch films and series from different countries to train your ear to various accents.

-Understanding the history and culture behind language variations makes them easier to remember and appreciate.
+Understanding history and culture makes language variations easier to remember.